wilxcode/space-night/README.md

 # Space Night

-This is a visual studio code theme, for those who like dark themes :).
+This is a visual studio code theme, for those who like dark themes 🙃.

-I took inspiration from [Tokyo Night](https://marketplace.visualstudio.com/items?itemName=enkia.tokyo-night) and [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme)
+I took inspiration from [Tokyo Night](https://marketplace.visualstudio.com/items?itemName=enkia.tokyo-night) and [Dark+ Material](https://marketplace.visualstudio.com/items?itemName=vangware.dark-plus-material)

 ✨ If you like this theme, feel free to put a 🌟 on [Space Night](https://github.com/wilprom/space-night.git) GitHub repository